 An assistive mobility device can help contribute to your wellbeing and give you increased independence.
-But how will you know when you should start to check out the options available?
-This guide can help you know when the time is right.
+But how do you know when you should start exploring your options?
+Here are five reasons it might be time to consider an assistive mobility device.

-The World Health Organization reports that falls are the second leading cause of accidents among seniors.
+The World Health Organization reports that falls are the second leading cause of accidents among older adults.
 Those over the age of 65 are at an increased risk for serious injury.
-While leaving your house typically increases your likelihood of a fall, it’s important to understand your home can pose a similar risk – especially the bathroom.
-If you have two or more falls within a 3 to 6 month period it could be time to consider a basic mobility device, such as a cane.1
+While leaving your house typically increases the likelihood of a fall, it’s important to understand your home can pose a similar risk – especially the bathroom.
+If you have two or more falls within a three-to-six-month period, it could be time to consider a basic mobility device, such as a cane.

 Issues with exhaustion or weakness can signify that it is time for a mobility aid.
-This is especially common for people with multiple sclerosis, ALS or those who are post-stroke.
+This is especially common for people with multiple sclerosis, ALS or those who have suffered a stroke.
 If you struggle with fatigue when you leave the house for extended periods of time, a wheelchair or walker with a built-in seat can help.
 Having access to a seat can help you head out for the day and relieve any unnecessary stress about being away from home.

-A study from the National Institutes of Health says that more than 1 in 10 adults suffer from chronic pain.2 The battle against pain is never easy so it’s important to consider how to improve your lifestyle while fighting pain.
-If you begin to dread errands or outings due to pain while walking, an assistive device can help give you your freedom to stay out longer and reduce recovery time afterward.
+A study from the National Institutes of Health says that more than 1 in 10 adults suffer from chronic pain.
+The battle against pain is never easy, so it’s important to consider how to improve your lifestyle while fighting pain.
+If you begin to dread errands or outings due to pain while walking, an assistive device can help give you freedom to stay out longer and reduce recovery time afterward.
 Start with a cane and increase to a walker only if needed.

-If you already struggle with balance, pain or fatigue, bad weather can add to your stress of trying to walk on your own.
-Many seniors will avoid going out in inclement weather leading to isolation.
-Even those without any problems or disabilities can struggle in the snow and ice during winter.
+If you already struggle with balance, pain or fatigue, bad weather can add to the stress of trying to walk on your own.
+Many seniors will avoid going out in inclement weather, leading to isolation.
+Even those without any physical disabilities can struggle in the snow and ice during winter.
 Some ways to make your movements safer include:

 Troubles with balance and standing can lead to falls and other serious problems when out and about.
 A mobility device can help keep you stable and prevent any problems.
 If you are not sure if you have bad balance, ask yourself these questions: